Unity-Technologies/2d-pixel-perfect/Documentation/2D Pixel Perfect Camera.md

     1. Open the Sprite Editor for the selected Sprite.

-    2. If Sprite Mode is set to Multiple and there are multiple Sprite elements, click on each of the elements to select it.
-The pivot point must be set for each Sprite element individually.
+    2. If Sprite Mode is set to Multiple and there are multiple Sprite elements, do note that a pivot point must be set for each Sprite element separately.

     3. Under the *Sprite* settings, select *Custom* from the **Pivot** drop-down menu.
 Then select *Pixels* from the **Pivot Unit Mode** drop-down menu.
 This mode allows you to input pivot positions in pixels, and snaps the pivot point to pixel corners automatically when dragging the pivot into position.